 Villages, as well as cities, have been radically damaged by the automobile.
 Yet in their traditional form, with every opportunity for ‘access by proximity’ because of their small size, they [i.e., villages] can model whole systems design for neighborhood and small town scale up to downtown and whole city scale.
 In many ways, understanding the built environment as appropriately laid out in the soil and on the surface of the planet is as important as things get, and thus the best of villages is crucially needed in this age that claims to be ‘urban.’”

 – Ecocities Illustrated, Oakland, CA: Ecocity Builders, 2016, p.
 112

 Wow.
 This is it.
 This is what we need to gain full confidence that perma-circular, fractal isotropy can pave the way (pun intended) for metropolitan areas as vast as L.A. to become a metrochorio, or ‘mother-network of villages,’ as I called it in an earlier post.
 And if, in addition – as we should – we seek inspiration in the ecovillage variant of the village, we might be well on our way if not to reshape, at least to reimagine Los Angeles as a model for the future.
-Pioneering thinkers such as Viganò, Register, and others – I’ll review Paul Glover’s 2012 book Los Angeles: A History of the Future in my next post – show us a way ahead that’s not necessarily easy, but exhilarating and, above all, urgently needed.
+Pioneering thinkers such as Viganò, Register, and others – Paul Glover will personally present his 2012 book Los Angeles: A History of the Future in a subsequent post – show us a way ahead that’s not necessarily easy, but exhilarating and, above all, urgently needed.